 0 User(s) are reading this topic (0 Guests and 0 Anonymous Users)

-Cityscape was made for Black Prism exclusively by Delphi.
+2.0 Smoke Screen was made for Black Prism exclusively by Delphi.
 Many people were helpful during this process and many of them have been added to the Credits section in the banner.
-Cityscape may not be duplicated or replicated without expressed consent from Delphi.
+2.0 Smoke Screen may not be duplicated or replicated without expressed consent from Delphi.